shashinweerakkodi/Shashin-Weerakkodi/README.md

 # Shashin-Weerakkodi
-Analyzed a 9-month workplace wellness program using synthetic data for 200 employees.
-Focused on changes in stress, exercise, BMI, and mental health.
-Used R for data visualization, Wilcoxon tests, Kruskal-Wallis tests, and correlation analysis to assess program impact.
+This project analyzes the effects of a 9-month workplace wellness program aimed at improving employee health through exercise, mental health support, and nutrition counseling.
+Using synthetic data for 200 employees, the analysis focuses on changes in stress levels, BMI, exercise frequency, and mental health before and after the program.

+🔍 Key Features:

+Descriptive statistics and visualization

+Non-parametric tests (Wilcoxon, Kruskal-Wallis)

+Group comparisons across departments and job roles

+Correlation analysis with lifestyle factors (e.g., smoking, exercise)

+R code for full analysis and plots included

+📊 Tools: R, ggplot2, dplyr, statistical inference